Olegiv95/Gpu-Quantum-Interferometry-Solver/README.md

 Comparing every solver or running a full scaling sweep can take considerable time.
 The scripts print progress, enforce a configurable solver time limit, save CSV/PNG results, and mark extrapolated data.
 See [benchmark validation, methodology, and complete reference results](./BENCHMARKS.md) before interpreting or reproducing these numbers.

+> **Numerical disclaimer:** GQIS 0.1.0 is an alpha research release.
+The current CUDA backend uses fixed-step
+> fourth-order Runge-Kutta (RK4) integration on the user-supplied uniform time grid.
+Verify time-grid convergence by
+> repeating calculations with smaller steps.
+For important results, compare against a trusted adaptive reference solver
+> because RK4 is not suitable for every problem, and its accuracy and stability depend on the time-step size.
+QuTiP is
+> the primary reference used by the included validation benchmarks.

 ## Project Layout